 A project team should have a clear leader, and each member should have specific responsibilities.
 If innovation projects are limited to brainstorming days with no accountability for action, there won’t be change.
 The project needs clear ownership in order to be prioritized and successful.

 Lack of Key Stakeholder Contributions

 No innovation project happens in a vacuum.
 Key stakeholders need to be consulted, and they need to contribute their ideas and perspectives.
 If this doesn’t happen, either ideas are generated but don’t have key supporters or the ideas generated aren’t practical in the organization.

 We saved the biggest barrier to innovation for last; the lack of willingness to rock the boat.
 In some organizations, employees are happy with everything being the way that it is.
 If someone tries to innovate, they are shot down quickly.
 There’s no support for change because no one wants to rock the boat.
 They prefer the status quo.
 Focusing on creating a culture of innovation will help.

 Unfortunately, organizations that fall victim to these barriers to innovation will see their overall growth and success severely limited.
 Over time, the organization will likely fail.
 Innovation isn’t a “nice to have”, it’s a necessity.
 If your organization faces these barriers to innovation, work with key leaders and stakeholders to tear them down.
 Your success depends on it.

 Want to learn more about creating innovation in your organization?
-Check out these inspiring innovation podcasts.
-You can also head over to our case study library to learn how our customers overcome barriers to innovation and achieve success every day.
+Head over to our case study library to learn how our customers overcome barriers to innovation and achieve success every day.